School of Information Sciences (University of Illinois Urbana-Champaign)

-The School of Information Sciences, also The iSchool at Illinois, is an undergraduate and graduate school at the University of Illinois at Urbana–Champaign.
+The School of Information Sciences is an undergraduate and graduate school at the University of Illinois Urbana-Champaign.
 Its Master of Science in Library and Information Science is currently accredited in full good standing by the American Library Association.
 The school is a charter member of the iSchool initiative.

 History

-The program has its roots in the Science Program at the Armour Institute of Chicago created in September 1893 as part of the strong cultural movement following the Industrial Revolution to professionally educate men and women for the upcoming twentieth century and for the technical world.
+The program has its roots in the Library Science Program at the Armour Institute of Chicago created in September 1893 as part of the strong cultural movement following the Industrial Revolution to professionally educate men and women for the upcoming twentieth century and for the technical world.
 The public library had come to be seen by most as a "university of the people," and those who were to become the "best librarians" were those formally educated in the trade.

-Seeking a director, Gunsaulus, the president of the Institute, asked Melvil Dewey to recommend the best person for the job.
+Seeking a director, Frank W. Gunsaulus, the president of the Institute, asked Melvil Dewey to recommend the best person for the job.
 Dewey recommended Katharine Sharp, who was finishing up her library science degree program in Dewey's school in Albany, NY.
 Once established, the school became the only library science program in the Midwest and the fourth in the United States.

 Sharp, in turn, became the library school: "Her enthusiasm, her drive, and her unswerving dedication were the determining factors for the school during its formative years in Chicago as well as the following ten years when she directed the Illinois State Library School on the Urbana–Champaign campus."
 The school in Chicago, operating off of a technical institute model, began taking on a university structure under Sharp's leadership.
 The Armour facility did not provide enough collection or classroom space that was needed, and finances were becoming tight.
 The University of Illinois and the University of Wisconsin were interested in the program, and both universities offered to accept Sharp's program.
 Sharp chose the University of Illinois, and the program moved to Urbana.

 The initial location for the library science program was in Altgeld Hall where it remained until 1926.
 It then moved to the Main Library for the next fifty three years until 1979.
 The program then relocated to David Kinley Hall until 1993.
 An additional relocation went underway when the University purchased property from Acacia fraternity's Illinois Heth chapter and moved the school to its current location at Fifth and Daniel Streets.
 As of August 2021, the School leased an additional two floors in The Hub high rise at 614 E. Daniel Street.

 The school officially changed its name from the Graduate School of Library and Information Science (GSLIS) to the School of Information Sciences in June 2016.